This is when a baby swaps his/her days for the nights and starts to nurse more

 Disturbances during breastfeeding sessions, which are usually due to the baby becoming distracted, stressed out or if the mother returns to work.

 The mother might be very busy during the day, especially if she has other children that

 she needs to see to.
 She might not get enough time to sit and

 breastfeed her baby enough during the day, and this can also contribute to the baby needing to feed more at night.
 A busy mother should consider using a

 Ensure that the baby has easy access to the breasts during the night.
-Co-sleeping can be done, not only by keeping the baby in the same bed as yourself, but by keeping the baby's bed next to your own bed, and having your baby just an arm's reach away.
-This also insures that the intimacy between you and your partner is not hampered.
+Co-sleeping can be done, not only by keeping the baby in the same bed as yourself but by keeping the baby's bed next to your own bed and having your baby just an arm's reach away.
+This also ensures that the intimacy between you and your partner is not hampered.
 Read more about sex and the breastfeeding relationship here.